jordammit/ezqwtf-source/README.md

 ## ezQWTF-specific Features

 *this is mostly servering as a "to-do" - though much of this has already been completed, just not committed until further testing has been completed*
+ * Support for vanilla QuakeWorld Team Fortress, as well as all sub-sects:
+   * Mega-TF
+   * Custom-TF/ProZaC-TF
+   * Beyond-TF
+   * AttackersGoRed (AGR)
+   * FortressOne/QWTF.Live
  * TF-only server lists
  * TF-specific conbacks and menu graphics
  * Integrated MVDSV launcher for quick server setup within the client itself